ExtReMLapin/GLove-2D/README.md

 *Love Frames (Modded to have more features)

-*Caps Admin's LuaFFI code (even if not used, we were about to use it for testing shit)
+*Caps Admin's LuaFFI code (even if not used, we were about to use it for testing things)

 *JSON4Lua (at the start for the save files, and then only for the webapi shit)

 *Some libs from Garry's mod, and others build ourself se we can use familiars functions.
 (Hooks, string, table ...)

+Todo :

+*Optimize the graph system, it recalc everything even is we don't touch it (Zoom and pos).

 ### Rights